-Please review ABT's Statement of Faith and Practice before completing the following section.
-(View at www.AllnationsBibleTranslation.org/about/what-we-believe or contact us for a copy.)
+Please review our Statement of Faith and Practice before completing the following section.
+(View at https://allnationsbt.org/about/what-we-believe or contact us for a copy.)
 If you have questions or concerns, feel free to contact us.

-Church name and affiliation:

-ement of Faith and Practice?

-Does your church's practice agree with our State ement of Faith and Practice?

-Will your church expect and encourage the applithe foreign field? icant to promote these principles if planting a church on
+Church name and affiliation: Does your church's teaching agree with our Statement of Faith and Practice?
+Does your church's practice agree with our Statement of Faith and Practice?
+Will your church expect and encourage the applicant to promote these principles if planting a church on the foreign field?
 Comments

-I hereby release All-Nations Bible Translation (A with any ABT leadership or its affiliates as it sees ABT) to share any of the information included in this form s fit.

-Signature Date
+The vision of All-Nations Bible Translation is "Communities of believers in every language group living out the Word of God."